Confidence and discoveries with e-values: Controlling the number of false discoveries

-\section{Discovery \e-matrices}
+\subsection{Discovery \e-matrices}

-Let us return to the case of a general symmetric \e-merging function $F$, although we are mainly interested in the arithmetic mean.
 Next we will discuss a less flexible method in which we consider a family of rejection sets $R$ that are chosen in an optimal way, in some sense.
 For each $r\in\{1,\dots,K\}$, the set

 is the optimal rejection set of size $r$ (assuming \eqref{eq:sorted}), meaning that $D_{\e,F}^{R_r}\ge D_{\e,F}^R$ for any other set $R\subseteq\{1,\dots,K\}$ of size $r$.
 In the terminology of statistical decision theory \citep[Section 1.3]{Wald:1950}, $R_r$ is a complete class of rejection sets.